 Baroness Hussein-Ece OBE

-Meral was appointed a life peer to the House of Lords on the Liberal Democrat benches in 2010, after a long career in local government the NHS, and the voluntary sector.
-She served as a local councillor in the London Boroughs of Hackney and Islington for a total of 16 years, and established the first centre for domestic violence victims for Turkish and Kurdish women in London.
+Meral was appointed a life peer to the House of Lords on the Liberal Democrat benches in 2010, after a long career in local government, the NHS, and the voluntary sector.
+She served as a local councillor in the London Boroughs of Hackney and Islington for a total of 16 years and established the first centre for domestic violence victims for Turkish and Kurdish women in London.
 She has campaigned against violence against women in the BAME communities, and race equality, for many years.
-Meral served as a Commissioner on the Equality and Human Rights Commission, and is Equalities Spokesperson for the Liberal Democrat’s Lords Group.
+Meral served as a Commissioner on the Equality and Human Rights Commission and is Equalities Spokesperson for the Liberal Democrat’s Lords Group.
 Meral is currently a member of the House of Lords Conduct Committee.

 Dr Hannah White OBE

-Dr Hannah White has strategic oversight of the Institute’s programme of work on government, parliament and the civil service, focusing on our external relationships and impact.
+Hannah has strategic oversight of the Institute’s programme of work on government, parliament, and the civil service, focusing on our external relationships and impact.
 Hannah has extensive knowledge of Westminster and Whitehall based on over a decade of experience in Parliament and the civil service.
 Before running the Committee on Standards in Public Life in the Cabinet Office, she was a clerk in the House of Commons managing select and legislative committees and advising on parliamentary procedure.
 Hannah is a commentator for radio and television and has appeared on Radio 4’s Westminster Hour, World at One, the Today programme, Newsnight, BBC News and Sky News.
 She is a regular contributor to the Institute’s comment pages and writes for a range of media including The Guardian, The Times, The Telegraph and Civil Service World.
 Hannah joined the Institute for Government in May 2014 and leads the Institute’s work on Parliament.